Fresh Meat (film)

-Fresh Meat is a New Zealand horror comedy film about a modern-day family of Māori cannibals who are taken hostage by a gang of criminals.
+Fresh Meat is a 2012 New Zealand horror comedy film about a modern-day family of Māori who are taken hostage by a gang of criminals.
 It stars Temuera Morrison and Kate Elliot.
 It is Danny Mulheron's directorial debut.
 The film had its world premiere at the 32nd Hawaii International Film Festival on 15 October 2012.
 It had its New Zealand premiere on 25 October.

 Plot

-Rina Crane is a teenage student experimenting sexually with her fellow female students in the shower before being picked up from school by her father Hemi, an associate professor dissatisfied with not being made a full professor due to perceived discrimination against Maori natives.
+Rina Crane is a teenage student experimenting sexually with her fellow female students in the shower before being picked up from school by her father Hemi, an associate professor dissatisfied with not being made a full professor due to perceived discrimination against Māori natives.
 His wife, Rina's mother Margaret, is a famous and successful food guru.
 The parents' relationship is strained because Hemi believes Margaret had an affair with one of her associates which is left unclear as to whether this is the case or just a result of his paranoia.
 Rina's brother Glenn is not yet home.
 When Rina finds a human hand in a dish inside the refrigerator looking as though it has been prepared to be eaten, she is terrified, and rather than acting surprised, her parents merely look as though she hasn't yet had the situation explained.

 Meanwhile, Richie Tan, a criminal being transported in a police van, is busted out by his brother Paulie and Richie's girlfriend Gigi, who have hired explosives 'expert' Johnny who manages to flip the police van over and while successfully extracting Richie, injures him and causes massive tension among everyone in the group.
 In order to evade police and lay low, they crash the van they make their getaway in into the Cranes' open garage and hold the family at gunpoint.
 Johnny happens to be a fan of Margaret's and monopolizes her while Richie takes Rina to her room to exploit her sexually.
 He dresses in her bra and panties and while she pretends to be interested in him, bites his crotch until it bleeds, forcing the other criminals and family back into the same area.
 Gigi is furious with Richie for attempting to cheat on her and by now has started to flirt with Rina, who attempts to persuade her to turn on her criminal friends.